mkejeiri/Events-sourcing/README.md

 #### Timeouts or Saga Reminders

 Timeouts are a powerful feature of sagas that are like a reminder we get of an agenda entry.
-When we set a timeout, a message is sent to NServiceBus' internal Timeout Manager.
+When we set a timeout, a message is sent to NServiceBus' **internal Timeout Manager**.
 With the sending of the message, we specify a certain time span like in 2 hours, or an absolute time like August 8 at 7:00 PM.
 When it's time, the Timeout Manager sends the same message back to the saga which requested a timeout.

 This way we can, for example, send a registered user an email after a certain amount of time when he forgot to confirm his email address.
 When the saga has been completed in the meantime, the timeout message, like all messages for the saga, are ignored.